dylanaraps/coal/README.md

 # Coal

-A bash script that takes a list of colors and outputs them in various<br \>
-formats for use in other programs.
+A bash script that takes a list of colors and outputs them in various formats for use in other programs.

 # Usage